 Make It Personal

-The trick to making thank you cards personal is to state their name in the card, not just on top of it.
+The trick to making thank you cards personal is to state their name on the card, not just on top of it.
 You can also do a quick recap of why you’re thanking them.
-You can even make your own thank you card if you want to go the extra mile.
+You can even make your thank you card if you want to go the extra mile.